watari3/GitBucket-Wiki/External-database-configuration.md

 ## Database Encryption

-Some databases support the encyrption of the DB specific files on disk.
-In order to activate such a functionality, the ```url``` specified in the ```GITBUCKET_HOME/database.conf``` file needs to adjusted according to the database encyrption specification.
+Some databases support the encryption of the DB specific files on disk.
+In order to activate such a functionality, the ```url``` specified in the ```GITBUCKET_HOME/database.conf``` file needs to adjusted according to the database encryption specification.

 For **H2 (default DB)**, the encryption steps are described here: http://www.h2database.com/html/features.html#file_encryption .